Mato Jajalo: Palermo

 In January 2015, Jajalo moved to Palermo on a contract until June 2019.
 He made his official debut for the team on 1 February against Hellas Verona.
-On 24 May, he scored his first goal for the team in a loss to Fiorentina.
+On 24 May, he scored his first goal for the squad against Fiorentina.

-Despite Palermo's relegation to Serie B in April 2017, Jajalo decided to stay at the club.
+Despite Palermo's relegation to the Serie B in April 2017, Jajalo decided to stay at the club.

 He played his 100th game for the side against Parma on 2 April 2018.

 Udinese

 In June 2019, Jajalo signed a three-year deal with Udinese.
-He made his competitive debut for the club in Coppa Italia game against Südtirol on 18 August.
+He made his competitive debut for the squad in a Coppa Italia match against Südtirol on 18 August.
 A week later, he made his league debut against Milan.

-In December 2020, he suffered a severe knee injury, which was diagnosed as anterior cruciate ligament tear and was ruled out for at least six months.
-He returned to the pitch on 22 August 2021, over eight months after the injury.
+In December 2020, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
+Over eight months after the injury, on 22 August 2021, he returned to the pitch.

-In March 2022, he signed a new one-year contract with the team.
+In March 2022, he extended his contract with Udinese until June 2023.

 Later stage of career

-In January 2023, Jajalo moved to Venezia.
+In January 2023, Jajalo switched to Venezia.
+In March, he suffered a ruptured anterior cruciate ligament again and was expected to be sidelined for at least half a year.

+He announced his retirement from football on 1 July 2024.

 International career

-After representing Croatia at various youth levels, Jajalo made his senior international debut in a friendly game against Argentina on 12 November 2014.
-He also served as captain of the under-21 team under coach Dražen Ladić.
+After representing Croatia at various youth levels and captaining them at the under-21 level under coach Dražen Ladić, Jajalo made his senior international debut in a friendly game against Argentina on 12 November 2014.
 However, in March 2016, he decided that he would play for Bosnia and Herzegovina in the future.

 In July, his request to change sports citizenship from Croatian to Bosnian was approved by FIFA.
-Subsequently, in September, he received his first senior call-up, for 2018 FIFA World Cup qualifiers against Belgium and Cyprus.
+Subsequently, in September, he received his first senior call up, for 2018 FIFA World Cup qualifiers against Belgium and Cyprus.
 He debuted against the former on 7 October.

+Personal life

+Jajalo's younger brother Ivan is also a professional footballer.

+He married his long-time girlfriend Ivana in May 2012.
+Together they have four children, three sons named Emanuel, Gabriel and Mateo and a daughter named Elena.